noodldocs/noodldocs.github.io/2.4/nodes/math/expression/README.md

 ## Advanced

-The _Expression_ node is running Javascript under the hood so in addition to the above functions any standard Javascript functions will also be valid.
+The _Expression_ node is running JavaScript under the hood so in addition to the above functions any standard JavaScript functions will also be valid.
 The _Expression_ node will add a `return` statement before the expression is executed. `1+2` will be evaluated as `return (1+2)`

 ## Inputs